Thursday's top deals include a solar power bank for just $13

 Cheeps!
 Have you listened to the latest episode of the Cheapskate Show podcast?
 You should, especially if you're in a back-to-school mindset.
-(I know this is a highly fraught topic, but whether they're at home or in classrooms, students are going to need gear.
+(I know this is a fraught topic, but whether they're at home or in classrooms, students are going to need gear.
 Affordable gear, ideally.)
-Anywhere, here's the show if you want to have a listen, followed by a roundup of some genuinely great Thursday deals!
+Anyhow, here's the show if you want to have a listen, followed by a roundup of some genuinely great weekend deals.

 As always, these are available for a limited time and while supplies last.
 All codes and coupons were tested and available at this writing, but may expire or get removed at a particular time or when inventory runs out.

-Note: This article was originally published as Thursday's top deals on, you guessed it, Thursday.
-It has been updated for the weekend with the latest version of these deals.
-Expired deals have been removed.